Business before pleasure

 The line is important

 After heating is carried out during gas extraction and transport so that condensation does not occur, the sample gas is cooled during the preparation.
 However, this involves drying the gas by cooling due to the increasingly sensitive measuring cuvettes as well as the cross-sensitivity of the analytical methods with water.
 The sample gas cooler must provide the optimum from two disciplines: First, it is about a constant output dew point, which is often required at about 3 ° C. Since the water loadings of the gas can fluctuate due to environmental or process conditions, the heat exchanger must be able to react flexibly to these.
 A supposedly simple solution, namely to design a heat exchanger with a maximum cooling section, is countered by the second technical challenge: If the sample gas remains in the heat exchanger for a long time, the residence time with the condensate also increases and has a significant influence on the so-called leaching effect.
 Gas components such as SO2, NO2, HCL, H2S or NH3 combine with water and are washed out via the condensate – so that the gas composition after the cooler is no longer the same as it was before cooling down.
-To minimize this effect, AGT-PSG has developed a patented heat exchanger concept, which has now been further optimized by further development in the new MAK 10 Twister.
-The additional peculiarity of the solution lies in its modular design: From a simple 1-way sample gas cooler, it can be gradually expanded up to 4-gas paths, regardless of whether as a “cabinet” version with bevelled display for better readability or as a 19 “version.
+To minimize this effect but nevertheless guarantee a constant low outlet dewpoint, AGT-PSG has developed a patented heat exchanger concept.
+The additional peculiarity of the solution lies in its modular design: From a simple 1-way sample gas cooler, it can be gradually expanded up to 4-gas paths, regardless of whether as “cabinet” version with bevelled display for better readability or as 19 “version.
+For especially demanding applications with very low measuring range of water soluble measuring gas components the heat exchanger and cooler concept has been developed further.
+Result is the MAK10 LC with especially low wash out ratio which drys measuring gas very carefully in two cooling stages and guarantees an even more stable low outlet dew point.